xytovl/steam-runtime-tools/pressure-vessel/wrap.1.md

 `PRESSURE_VESSEL_LOG_WITH_TIMESTAMP` (boolean)
 :   If set to 1, same as `SRT_LOG=timestamp`

+`PRESSURE_VESSEL_PREFIX` (path)
+:   pressure-vessel itself does not use this,
+    but the Steam Linux Runtime container runtime framework uses it to locate a custom version of pressure-vessel.
+    If used, it must be set to a relocatable build of pressure-vessel, so that `$PRESSURE_VESSEL_PREFIX/bin/pressure-vessel-unruntime` exists.

 `PRESSURE_VESSEL_REMOVE_GAME_OVERLAY` (boolean)
 :   If set to `1`, equivalent to `--remove-game-overlay`.
     If set to `0`, equivalent to `--keep-game-overlay`.